pablodecm/paper-inferno/paper/paper.md

 statistical inference on a
 single one-dimensional model parameter $\boldsymbol{\omega} = \{ \omega_0\}$
 given some observed data.
-Be given a summary statistic $\boldsymbol{t}$ and a statistical procedure to obtain an unbiased interval estimate of the parameter of interest which accounts for the effect of nuisance parameters.
+Let there be given a summary statistic $\boldsymbol{t}$ and a statistical procedure to obtain an unbiased interval estimate of the parameter of interest which accounts for the effect of nuisance parameters.
 The resulting interval can be characterised by its width
 $\Delta \omega_0 = \hat{\omega}^{+}_0- \hat{\omega}^{-}_0$, defined by some
-criterion so as to contain on average, upon repeated samping, a given fraction of the probability density, e.g. a central $68.3\%$ interval.
+criterion so as to contain on average, upon repeated sampling, a given fraction of the probability density, e.g. a central $68.3\%$ interval.
 The expected size of the interval depends